TV detector van: Flat-screen TVs

-Detector vans are operated by Capita Business Services Ltd, a contractor of the BBC.

 Operation

 Some information regarding TV detection technology was revealed as part of a freedom of information request made to the BBC in 2013, which included details of a search warrant.
 The warrant revealed that a BBC contractor had used an "optical detector" to reveal the possible presence of a TV.
 The warrant stated that: "the optical detector in the detector van uses a large lens to collect that light and focus it on to an especially sensitive device, which converts fluctuating light signals into electrical signals, which can be electronically analysed.
 If a receiver is being used to watch broadcast programmes then a positive reading is returned."
 The BBC stated that this was strong evidence that a set was "receiving a possible broadcast".

 According to the Comptroller and Auditor General of the National Audit Office, "where the BBC still suspects that an occupier is watching live television but not paying for a licence, it can send a detection van to check whether this is the case.
 TVL detection vans can identify viewing on a non-TV device in the same way that they can detect viewing on a television set.
 BBC staff were able to demonstrate this to my staff in controlled conditions sufficient for us to be confident that they could detect viewing on a range of non-TV devices."

 In July 2019, an article in the Oxford Mail recalled a two-week period from June 1960 when an olive-green TV detector van—one of a fleet of nine owned by the BBC—toured the city to investigate 500 addresses with no record of a television licence.
 The van contained a team of three people, "including a radio expert and a local Post Office official", and was equipped with a number of aerials that could be adjusted to pinpoint a signal being given off by a television at a specific address.
 The article quoted Ron Smith, who was in charge of the operation, and explained the process: "When a TV set is switched on it gives out a radio signal.
 The detector van then used its adapted radio receiver which is tuned to the wavelength of the signal and then converts it to a whistle transmitted through the technical officer's headphones."
 The team were authorised to ask residents to produce their TV licence and to note down their details if they couldn't.